-Detailing the day to day running of a specialist dog portraiture business in the North East.
-Hairy Dog Photography is a lifestyle photography outfit with a difference!
-Get the whole family involved, not just the dog.
+Detailing the day to day running of a specialist dog portraiture business in Aberdeen.
+Hairy Dog Photography is all about beautiful dog portraits and artwork on walls, rather than a USB stick languishing in a drawer :-)

-Clients choose from a gallery of natural, fun images which can then be turned into fantastic pieces of wall art to grace their homes.
+Clients choose from a gallery of natural, fun images which are then turned into fantastic pieces of wall art to grace their homes.

 A family portrait and doggy keepsake all in one!
 Please visit the website for details.

 Misty day Dog Photography, Portable Studios and Wasted Energy

 Jamie Emerson runs Hairy Dog Photography in the North East of England covering Durham, Newcastle, Darlington, Northumberland and beyond.
 Bespoke pet photographer, specialising in outdoor, lifestyle portraiture.

 Almost every time I step out for a dog walk...